vinit4u16/pcf-apijam/Labs/Pivotal/Lab 2 - Bind API to an Apigee Proxy - add API Management/README.md

     If you are on windows/or want to get the access token manually, you have to issue an HTTP call, similar to this

     ```
-   curl -X POST https://login.apigee.com/oauth/token -H 'authorization: Basic ZWRnZWNsaTplZGdlY2xpc2VjcmV0' -H 'content-type: application/x-www-form-urlencoded' -d 'username={USER_NAME}&password={PASSWORD}&grant_type=password'
+curl -X POST   https://login.apigee.com/oauth/token   -H 'authorization: Basic ZWRnZWNsaTplZGdlY2xpc2VjcmV0'   -H 'Content-type: application/x-www-form-urlencoded'   --data-urlencode 'username={USER_NAME}' --data-urlencode 'password={Password}' --data-urlencode 'grant_type=password'

 	SET APIGEE_TOKEN={token}
     ```